golang/website/_content/blog/type-inference.md

 For type inference, typed arguments take precedence over untyped arguments.
-An untyped constant is considered for inference only if the type parameter it's assigned to doesn't yet have an inferred type yet.
+An untyped constant is considered for inference only if the type parameter it's assigned to doesn't have an inferred type yet.
 In these first three calls to `foo`, the variable `x` determines the inferred type for `P`: it's the type of `x` which is `int`.
 Untyped constants are ignored for type inference in this case and the calls behave exactly